PradeepJaiswar/mcp-server-upstox-api/README.md

 - "Check the execution status of order xxxxxxxxxxxxxxx"
 - "View the details of my recent order xxxxxxxxxxxxxxx"

+### Order Trades
+- "Show me the trades for order ID xxxxxxxxxxxxxxx"
+- "What trades were executed for order xxxxxxxxxxxxxxx"
+- "Get the trade details for my order xxxxxxxxxxxxxxx"
+- "List all trades associated with order xxxxxxxxxxxxxxx"
+- "Show me the execution details for order xxxxxxxxxxxxxxx"

 ### Trades
 - "Show me my trades for today"
 - "What trades have I executed today?"